Dublin Holidays & City Breaks

 Nature

 Dublin city breaks mean enjoying glorious green open spaces where you can have a picnic, feed the ducks, or relax with a good book.
 Set across 1,750 acres of recreational space, Phoenix Park is Europe’s largest enclosed park and a great place to take a walk.
-Famous for its deer population, it’s also the home of Dublin Zoo, where visitors can witness the wildlife, including elephants, penguins and much more.
+Famous for its deer population, it’s also the home of Dublin Zoo, where you can see tigers, sloths, penguins and much more.

 Pubs, clubs, and live music